-The US education system teaches 53.1 million K-12 students as of 2018, according to the US Census Bureau.
+The US education system teaches 49.4 million students as of fall 2020, according to the Department of Education.
 While most students go to the school assigned by their home address, others attend a school of their family’s choosing.

 Public school choice is based on the idea that public education dollars follow the student, not the school.
-This means if a student goes to a different public school outside their assigned district, the dollars needed to educate that student goes with them to the new school.
-Public school choice has a variety of options, from public magnet or charter schools.
+This means if a student goes to a different public school outside their assigned district, the dollars needed to educate that student go with them to the new school.
+Public school choice has a variety of options, including magnet and charter schools.

-Some states offer parents vouchers, which use public dollars for private education.
+Some states offer parents vouchers that provide public dollars for private education.
 Private schools are K-12 educational institutions that are paid for through tuition.
 Many private schools are religious while others are non-sectarian.
 About three-fourths of private schools have a religious affiliation, according to the National Center for Education Statistics.
 Parents can home-school their children.
 The laws on home-schooling differ between states.

 Here’s how school choice programs work.

-Charter schools are independently run public schools that operate under different regulations than traditional public schools.
-Charter schools cannot charge tuition or be affiliated with a religious institution, but, depending on the state, have flexibility to hire teachers with non-traditional backgrounds or have different licensing requirements.
-Some charter schools also offer longer school days, specialized curriculum such as science classes conducted in the field, instruction in multiple languages, or Montessori-style education.
+Charter schools are independently run schools that operate under different regulations than traditional public schools.
+They cannot charge tuition or affiliate themselves with a religious institution.
+Depending on the state, charter schools can have different teacher licensing requirements or hire educators with non-traditional backgrounds.
+Some charter schools also offer longer school days, science classes conducted in the field and other specialized curriculum, multilingual instruction, or Montessori-style education.

-Charter schools are public schools and must accept all applying students if there are available spots at the school.
-Most charter schools use a lottery to determine who gets the available seats when applications outnumber open spots.
+Since charter schools are public schools, they must accept all applying students if there are spots available.
+When applications outnumber open spots, most charter schools use a lottery to determine who gets in.

-Magnet schools operate within existing public school districts and offer specialized curriculum and programs that are often not available in traditional schools, including subject-specific, such as with science or art, vocational or focus on a particular career path.
+Magnet schools operate within existing public-school districts and offer specialized curriculum and programs that are often unavailable in traditional schools.
+These can include subject-specific paths, such as science or art, vocational or focus on a particular career path.
 Magnet schools can be separate facilities or operate as a school-within-a-school, meaning a specialized program that shares the same building as a traditional public school.

 Unlike community schools or charters, magnet schools are permitted to restrict enrollment.
 Some require students to take an entry exam, while others are open to all students who are interested in a program’s focused curriculum.
 Magnet schools can also use a lottery system when there are more applicants than available seats.

-Home-schooled children may be taught by a parent or tutor in person, or through a virtual program.
-States are responsible for regulating home-schooling, from how parents handle instruction plans to how standardized tests are administered.
+Home-schooled children may be taught by a parent or tutor in person or virtually.
+States are responsible for regulating home-schooling, from how parents handle instruction plans to administering standardized tests.

-As of 2019, the nation’s 1.7 million home-schooled children were 3.23% of all K-12 students, according to the Department of Education.
+The nation’s 1.46 million home-schooled children were 2.8% of all K-12 students enrolled in fall 2019, according to the Department of Education’s most recent data.

-The number of homeschooled students significantly increased during fall 2020 as the COVID-19 pandemic limited in-person schooling, according to the US Census Bureau.
-About 5.6% of households with school-aged children reported homeschooling during fall 2020, doubling the number of households who started off the previous school year homeschooling.
+A separate dataset from the US Census Bureau shows that the number of homeschooled students increased during fall 2020 as COVID-19 limited in-person schooling.
+About 5.6% of households with school children reported homeschooling during fall 2020, doubling the number of households that started off homeschooling the previous year.

 K-12 voucher school programs by state, according to each state's Department of Education

-Seventeen states give a tax credit to individuals or companies who donate to a scholarship-granting organization.
-These donations provide students with private school scholarships.
-The most common scholarship grantees are students from low-income families, those attending a failing school or students with rules for these programs differ by state.
+Seventeen states give tax credits to individuals or companies who donate to a scholarship-granting organization.
+These donations provide students with private-school scholarships.
+Most scholarship grantees are students from low-income families or students attending a failing school.